oneilsh/helm-kush/README.md

 and [dhall](https://github.com/dhall-lang) bring sophisticated scripting abilities to yaml, but are complex domain-specific languages with limited ability to leverage external tooling.

-Kush includes an option to interpolate inline-bash from included kustomize resources and charts and source included scripts during deployment.
+Kush includes an option to interpolate inline-bash from included kustomize resources, chart yaml files, and user-supplied yaml files with an embedded
+[esh](https://github.com/jirutka/esh) template engine, and it supports sourcing chart-embedded scripts during deployment.
 This is less secure than ytt and dhall (because it runs arbitrary code hosted in charts as part of the deployment process), but very flexible and accessible.
-Interpolation is not enabled by default, it must be enabled with
+Interpolation is not enabled by default, and must be enabled with
 `--kush-interpolate`.

 ## Known Bugs / TODOs

 Helm post-rendering is known not to work with resources that utilize helm hooks, see [https://github.com/helm/helm/issues/7891](https://github.com/helm/helm/issues/7891) for details.

-Interpolation/scripting errors frequently result in silent output (gobbled up by helm?).

-Errors don't stop further processing when they should.

 Using `--generate-name` is not supported, and parsing of release name and chart currently assumes these are the first options, as in `helm kush template my-release-name chart-repo/chart ...`.

-Spaces in filenames aren't handled well.
+## Changelog

+v0.4.0 - Switched to python for main plugin script for robustness.
+Removed custom values.yaml embedded scripting, but added support for esh templating in custom values.yaml.

+v0.3.0 - Initial version.

 ## Prerequisites and Installation

-Helm 3.X and kubectl version 1.14 or above.
+Helm 3.X and kubectl version 1.14 or above, python3.X in path.

 Install with: